autoguru-au/overdrive/.changeset/breezy-coats-add.md

 '@autoguru/overdrive': minor
 ---

-AutoSuggest: Gets a clear input button when with value AutoSuggest: Gets enforced inline options view
+AutoSuggest: Gets a clear input button when with value